Catherine Mohr: Hobbies and professional sidelines

-Mohr was an avid motorcyclist even before she really became much of an automobile driver.
+Mohr was an avid motorcyclist before she drove automobiles regularly.

 Mohr scuba dives and enjoys traveling and cooking.
 During medical school she invented a chocolate coin stamping machine, although it never went anywhere.
 In 2011, Mohr began playing cello; she told the Mercury News a few years later that she did so because "one should always be a beginner at something."

 In addition to her main career path, she got very interested in green architecture and developed a certain level of expertise in the area.

 She has given TED Talks on robotic surgery, green architecture, and a diving accident involving a sea urchin that just predated her horseback riding accident in which she broke her pelvis.